codeofandrin/srfvirus-spotify/README.md

 This application is not affiliated with SRG SSR or Spotify and is not an official application of one of these companies.
 The application was developed independently and uses publicly available data in accordance with its terms of use.

+## Copyright

+Copyright (c) codeofandrin

+This source code is licensed under the MIT license found in the [LICENSE](LICENSE) file in the root directory of this source tree.